 The sender of a message (email@example.com) can "sign" the message with his private key.
 The receiver (firstname.lastname@example.org) uses the public key of the sender to verify that the signature is actually being sent by the indicated user.
 This can prevent a third-party from "spoofing" the identity of someone.
 It also helps to ensure that the message was transmitted in full, without damage or file corruption.

-Encrypt and Decrypt Files
+GPG Command to Encrypt and Decrypt Files

 Encryption process always creates a file with